block-open-source/goose/README.md

 Goose can:

 * write a brand new app
-* go through a backlog (in JIRA) and find things it can fix and open PRs
+* find an issue in your JIRA backlog and raise a PR to fix it
-* Write code, run tests, iterate until it solves the problem (by running tests, executing code, self correcting as it goes)
+* write code, install tools, run tests and iterate until it solves the problem (self correcting as it goes)

 <table>